Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 2. Clone this repository in Rstudio

 4. Using the geolocator analysis scripts, estimate the locations for each birds from the geolocator data.
-You will need to modify the geolocator analysis script so they can read the raw light level data you have downloaded and ouput the location data in a desired location on your PC.
-All other scripts will need no modifications to run as long as the location data is generated, stored in "Network Construction", and named "All.locations.csv".
+You will need to modify the geolocator analysis script so they can read the raw light level data you have downloaded and output the location data in a desired location on your PC.
+All other scripts will need no modifications to run as long as the location data is generated, detectable by the Findloc function (in Geolocator_analysis_helper_functions.R), processed in Network_construction.R,  and stored in "Network Construction", and named "All.locations.csv".
+Check the links below to identify these scripts.

 5. Use the "Network_construction.R"" script to build the networks